GJWT/nodeOIDCRP/README.md

 ============================

 ## Introduction
-Imaging that you have a web service where some of the functions that service provides are protected and should only be accessible to authenticated users or that some of the functions the service provides needs access to some user related resources on a resource server.
+Imagine that you have a web service where some of the functions that service provides are protected and should only be accessible to authenticated users or that some of the functions the service provides needs access to some user related resources on a resource server.
 That’s when you need OpenID Connect (OIDC) or Oauth2.

 The RPHandler as implemented in oidcrp.RPHandler is a service within the web service that handles user authentication and access authorization on behalf of the web service.